LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 * NVDA and Chrome (Windows) (may change again, in the future)
 * JAWS and Chrome (Windows)

-For the most part, you can use whatever browser you want, as long as it is a current browser, such as Safari, Firefox, Edge, Chrome etc. You shouldn't dust off your Internet Explorer install, because pretty much everything will be broken, in every conceivable way.
+For the most part, you can use whatever browser you want, as long as it is a current browser, such as Safari, Firefox, Edge, Chrome etc. You shouldn't dust off your Internet Explorer install, because pretty much everything will be broken in every conceivable way.
 But once you are using a screen reader, make sure you are using the advised pairings from above.
 You only need one screen reader, we're not comparing those.

 #### Tools